-Community Service Learning (CSL) is a required course for Bachelor of Social Work students during their junior year and includes a two-quarter service-learning commitment with a local community organization.
+Community Service Learning (CSL) is a required course for Bachelor of Social Work students during their junior year and includes a two-quarter service-learning commitment with a non-profit, community-based or public sector organization.

 CSL presents students with a unique opportunity to develop a better understanding of why one might choose social work as a field of study, and it is an opportunity for students to explore the world of social services in a hands-on way.
 In addition, CSL provides undergraduate students with a valuable opportunity to bridge classroom content with “in-the-field” experiences.